giadilli/giada-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a researcher in philosophy, specializing in ethics applied to Conversational Artificial Intelligence Systems.
+I am a researcher in philosophy, specializing in ethics applied to Conversational Artificial Intelligence.
 My research is mainly focused on comparative ethical frameworks, value theory, ethics applied to Machine Learning (Natural Language Processing and Large Language Models).

 After obtaining a master's degree in ethics and political philosophy at [Sorbonne Université](https://lettres.sorbonne-universite.fr) in 2019, I pursued my doctoral research in the same faculty, joining the Sorbonne Université - CNRS mixed unit laboratory [Sciences, Normes, Democratie](https://snd.sorbonne-universite.fr/giada-pistilli/).